 In many instances, cancer patients undergo minor or major surgery, often as the first part of their treatment plan.
 This may be to remove a mole on the skin that is cancerous, a tumour or a malignant lump that should not be allowed to spread.

-A silk pillowcase is cooler and softer than a cotton one.
+Silk is cooler and softer than a cotton one.
 If someone has undergone surgery, don’t they deserve a little pampering?
 Particularly when it might lead to them getting a better spell of healing sleep, night after night.

 Radiotherapy for cancer